Scorpio962b/project1Flash/README.md

 ## 📌 About the Project

-Flash Gateway is a practical Quality Engineering project where I tested a fintech application from multiple levels to make sure the system works correctly and that financial data remains accurate.
+Flash Gateway is a practical Quality Engineering project where we tested a fintech application from multiple levels to make sure the system works correctly and that financial data remains accurate.

 The project covers: